pyodide/pyodide/docs/project/roadmap.md

 ## Improve support for WebWorkers

 WebWorkers are necessary in order to run computational tasks in the browser without hanging the user interface.
-Currently Pyodide can run in a WebWorker, however the user experience and reliability can be improved.
+Currently, Pyodide can run in a WebWorker, however the user experience and reliability can be improved.

 See issue {issue}`1504`.